11 Highest-Quality Tennis Strings

 Spin

-Babolat RPM Blast’s defining feature is its ability to help maximize spin, which is immediately apparent when hitting groundstrokes.
+Babolat RPM Blast’s defining feature is its ability to maximize spin, which is immediately apparent when hitting groundstrokes.
 The ball propels itself off my strings with impressive action and ease.

 Control